mySuperLedger/MySuperLedger/README.md

 Stay tuned.

 ## How to connect
-Feel free to send a message from all below channels. we'd love to discuss your use scenarios and what we can help on that.
+Feel free to send a message from all below channels.
+I'd love to discuss your use scenarios and what I can help on that.
-1. telegram: @jiaqifudan
+1. telegram: t.me/MySuperLedger
-2. discord: jackyjia
+2. discord: #MySuperLedger